ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/howtoguide/changepassword.md

 # How to change your FastDesk Password

 You have the ability to change your own FastDesk password if you are not already locked out of your account.
-If you are already locked out then please contact our support team either by emailling support@ukfast.co.uk or by calling 0800 923 0617.
+If you are already locked out then please contact our support team either by sending an email to support@ukfast.co.uk or by calling 0800 923 0617.
 If you are not locked out, you can change your password either through the web portal or via the Citrix Workspace Application.

 ```eval_rst
 .. note::